TELOS-syslab/CortenMM-Artifact/EVALUATION_GUIDE.md

 | RadixVM          | a4. [ ] |         | c4. [ ] |         |          |         |
 | NrOS             | a5. [ ] |         |         |         |          |         |

+To see the specific command to run for each checkbox, see [this script](scripts/container_run_all_experiments.sh).

 After all commands in related columns are run, the corresponding plotting script can be used to generate plots in the paper.
-For example, to have Figure 14, you need to run b1~b3 and c1~c4.
+For example, to have Figure 14, you need to run b1\~b3 and c1\~c4.
 Each run will generate one log file in `./experiment_outputs`, which is later parsed by the plotting scripts.